With the exception of BixCON Away, these events are all at our house. That certainly limits attendance levels. (We do

 - Agendas.
 Looking at these gatherings as a marketing opportunity.

 This may all sound really simple & silly, but it is amazing how much an errant behaviour can be toxic to a group setting.
-I guard this vigilantly.
+We guard our values vigilantly.
 We cherish these gatherings and hope to see them grow and flourish for many years / decades.

 That means these events are ALL on an invite only basis.
 All of the events are a little bit different so we add a person here or there to certain event invite lists and occasionally remove a person as well.
 Most of our invitees tend to be people we also socialize with outside the hobby of boardgames.
 You know; friends.

 I often get questions like” “How can I get invited?”
 The answer is really quite simple: Be an awesome person.

 Perhaps if you want to be invited into our home, you should maybe invest some time cultivating a friendship.
 Maybe you could invite us into your home, or take some initiative in nurturing a friendship that exists outside of boardgames.
 That may sound catty or harsh, but we host so many events that in the past some people started to treat our home as a public venue and began to treat us like entertainment providers.
 We really do not appreciate people feeling entitled to attend everything we host.
 Yep; it happens.
 This is our home.
 One of the risks of being as open and public as Kathy & I are is that some of our friends and acquaintances feel hurt when they are not invited.
 Don’t be; please don’t be.